+'''

-''' mkmappng (usedata, varb, filetitle=NULL, show="ydata", numnb.lg=3, numnb.lm=20, numch=0, pvlm=.05, dfbeta.show=FALSE, zoom=FALSE, map.width=8, map.height=5, map.units="in", map.pointsize=10, map.res=500) '''
+mkmappng (usedata, varb, filetitle, show="ydata", numnb.lg=3, numnb.lm=20, numch=0,

+pvlm=.05, dfbeta.show=FALSE, map.width=8, map.height=5, map.units="in",

+map.pointsize=10, map.res=500)

+'''

 usedata Name of a dataframe.
-It must contain a column named "lati" and a column named "long" (latitude and longitude in decimal degrees) varb Name of a variable in the dataframe. filetitle Stem title of png file (".png" suffix added automatically).
-Default is same as varb. show Type of value to display.
+It must contain a column named "lati" and a column named "long" (latitude and longitude in degrace) Name of a variable in the determine varb Name of a variable in the dataframe. filetitle Stem title of png file (".png" suffix added automatically) show Type of value to display.
 Legal values are lgt (local G), ydata (original data values), lmtp (classifies points into significant and non-significant local autocorrelation, based on local Moran), and lmtz (local Moran z- value).
-Default is lgt . numnb.lg Number of nearest neighbors to use when creating local G. Default is 3. numnb.lm Number of nearest neighbors to use when creating local Moran.
+Default 1s lgt . numnb.lg Number of nearest neighbors to use when creating local G. Default is 3. numnb.lm Number of nearest neighbors to use when creating local Moran.
 Default is 20. numch Number of convex hulls to draw around regions of local autocorrelation.
 Default is 0. pvlm Cut-off p-value for considering a local Moran statistic significant.
 Default is 0.05. dfbeta.show Should map indicate points with significant dfbeta values for this variable.
-Default is FALSE. zoom Should map zoom in to plotted points.
-Default is FALSE.
-Set to TRUE when using WNAI data. map.width Parameter for png map file.
+Default is FALSE. map.width Parameter for png map file.
 This gives width of map.
 Default is 8. map.height Parameter for png map file.
 This gives height of map.
 Default is 5. map.units Parameter for png map file.
 This gives units in which width and height are measured.
 Default is "in". map.pointsize Parameter for png map file.
 This gives pointsize.
 Default is 10. map.res Parameter for png map file.
 This gives resolution of map file.
 Default is 500 dpi.